A high quality of life without breaking the bank. Read our guide to find out all about the cost of living in Spain.

 The cost of public transport in Spain

 There are extensive public transport services in Spanish cities, which include buses, metros and taxis at affordable prices.
 Spain also has an efficient high-speed train network.
+You can often save money on long journeys by comparing your options for flights, buses, and trains on platforms such as Omio.

 Bus services are run locally, so fares vary slightly depending on where you are.
 Numbeo suggests that a single fare costs €1.50 in Madrid and Valencia and €2.40 in Barcelona.
 If you are planning to commute to work, you can invest in a monthly travel pass to access buses and the metro at a discounted cost.